 Radiofrequency Ablation (RFA)

 RFA is a minimally invasive outpatient treatment.
 Under ultrasound guidance, radiofrequency energy is used to seal off the diseased varicose vein with only minimal damage to the surrounding tissues.
 Treatment removes the veins and their symptoms.
 There is no need for sutures and there are no scars.
 It can be performed under local anesthetic.
 This procedure may be covered insurance.

-The procedure involves the insertion of a small catheter into the diseased vein.
-The laser emits heat which seals the vein shut.
+RFA involves the insertion of a small catheter into the diseased vein.
+The laser emits heat inside the vein which seals the vein shut.
 With time, the vein shrinks and disappears.
 After treatment some patients experience tenderness and bruising which can be treated with over the counter pain medications and should resolve within a week.
 RFA has been proven 99% effective for large varicose veins.
 For smaller dilated veins in the legs, sclerotherapy may be the best option.

 Surgical ligation or stripping

 These procedures have been replaced by laser or radiofrequency ablation.

 This procedure removes the abnormal vein through small slits in the skin.
 It is reserved for large varicose veins close to the skin.
 It is performed using local anesthesia.
 After treatment, there will be temporary bruising and swelling which will respond to over the counter pain medications.
 The patient will wear compression stockings for a week.